MichalSkoula/nazdar-the-game/readme.md

 ## TODO:

-## IDEAS:

-* audio - day chill, night deathmetal
+* audio - metal at night and longer dayphases
+* buildings - different types of buildings and action = build that - like homeless => soldier...different class
-* show in which village player is on map
+* show in which village player is on map ... or simply levels?
+IDK
-* Namísto mediaplayeru používat soundeffect a soundeffectinstance umí toho víc.
-Soundmanager Claas c knížce umí loopovat nad listem soundu

 ## NOTES: